Skip to Main Content

 Language & Symbols (UDL Checkpoint 2)

-The semantic elements through which information is presented—the words, symbols, numbers, and icons—are differentially accessible to learners with varying backgrounds, languages, and lexical knowledge.
+The semantic elements through which information is presented—the words, symbols, numbers, icons, and language structures—are differentially accessible to learners with varying backgrounds, languages, and lexical knowledge.
 To ensure accessibility for all, key vocabulary, labels, icons, and symbols should be linked to, or associated with, alternate representations of their meaning (e.g., an embedded glossary or definition, a graphic equivalent, a chart or map).
-Idioms, archaic expressions, culturally exclusive phrases, and slang, should be translated.
+Idioms, archaic expressions, culturally exclusive phrases, and slang should be translated.
+When the syntax of a sentence or the structure of an equation or graphical representation is not obvious or familiar to learners, comprehension suffers.
+To ensure all learners have equal access to information, provide alternative representations that clarify, or make more explicit, the syntactic or structural relationships between elements of meaning.

 Strategy